Marbella, How did all start?

 Devoted to work, the Prince and Count Rudi made a perfect partnership, combining their talents and global contacts to construct one of the world’s most iconic hotels.
 They were able to persuade friends to invest in Marbella, resulting in the creation of luxury complexes and residential neighborhoods with golf courses, marinas and polo fields.
 It was always our intention to keep the style of this “little oasis” style free of high-rise structures and overpopulation and maintain a garden city where traditional local charm and global style and elegance merged seamlessly.

-Arab Kings.
+Arab Sheikh.

 The entrance of Crown Prince Fahd and his brother, Prince Salman, from Saudi Arabia in the late 1970s provided invaluable backing for our philosophy: opulent palaces buried in extensive gardens providing comfort and seclusion.
 Soon after, other potentates and affluent businesspeople from the Emirates who treasured the company of the Saudi Royal Family followed them.
 They brought desperately needed petrodollars into post-Franco Spain and validated our conviction that our effort to save the lovely resort for future generations would not be in vain.